JeroenAdam/my-personal-knowledge-management-system/README.md

 ### Step 3: Configure Environment Variables

-Set the following environment variables.
 This configuration allows the backend and frontend to communicate correctly.
 Add these user environment variables:

 | Variable Name           | Value                      |
 |-------------------------|----------------------------|